Fire Chief : Mike Gavin

 If there is a hydrant near your home or business, please clear the snow to keep it accessible during winter.

-In 2014 we received the ISO analysis of our fire suppression services.
+In 2020, we received the ISO analysis of our fire suppression services.
 Most insurers use this classification for underwriting and calculating premiums for residential, commercial and industrial properties.
-Our previous rating of 07/10 is now 06/10.
+Our previous rating has been 06/10.
+Starting July 2021 our rating is now 05/10.
 The lower number normally indicates lower insurance premiums.

 Safety and Community Relations